 The financial aid award package is contingent on your eligibility at the time of disbursement.

-NOTE: March 15 is the priority deadline for FAFSA application and June 1 is priority deadline for providing all verification and other requested documents.
+NOTE: February 1 is the priority deadline for FAFSA application and April 1 is the priority deadline for providing all verification and other requested documents.
 If you are submitting an application or verification documents after the priority deadlines, you should have a contingency plan for paying your charges because aid may not be ready by the due date.
 Awards are made on a funds-available basis.
 Respond immediately to any requests for additional information.

 Central Washington University reserves the right, in accordance with applicable state and federal guidelines, to reduce, cancel, or change student awards if funds are insufficient to meet the needs of all students who have been awarded.
 All awards offered by Central Washington University, and all funds received from Central Washington University, are subject to the conditions, instructions, and student responsibilities outlined in this notification form and other publications, policies, and procedures produced or distributed by the Financial Aid Office.
 Tuition Waivers may be reduced, changed, or eliminated if the student receives other aid that is restricted to paying tuition and the total waiver amount exceeds the actual tuition amount.